 Those defending against allegations in civil court are not required to work with an attorney, but it is advisable to do so.
 The burden of proof required to obtain a judgment is lower in civil court than in criminal court, so it is wise to work with an attorney who understands how to exploit weaknesses in a case.

 Even if criminal charges have not yet been filed, it is still possible for charges to be brought in the future.
 But the best time to collect evidence to build a defense against the charges is right after the incident.

 As time passes, it can become more difficult to locate witnesses, and evidence such as video may be damaged, destroyed or erased.
 Evidence collected to prepare a defense against criminal charges could also prove highly useful in defending a matter in civil court or school proceedings.

 In a student defense matter, an attorney may fulfill two main useful functions.
 First, the defense lawyer serves as an advisor, explaining the ramifications of situations and helping to evaluate the options for proceeding.
 A legal counselor may also suggest actions to take to improve the outlook of the case, or how to avoid pitfalls that could cause further difficulties.

 Second, an attorney also serves as an advocate, speaking on behalf of the student in different situations including negotiations, questioning, and during formal proceedings.
-Having an experienced Brunswick County student defense lawyer can relieve a lot of anxiety in a student defense situation.
+Having an experienced Brunswick County lawyer can relieve a lot of anxiety in a student defense situation.